Robert Grosseteste: Science

 This part of optics, when well understood, shows us how we may make things a very long distance off appear as if placed very close, and large near things appear very small, and how we may make small things placed at a distance appear any size we want, so that it may be possible for us to read the smallest letters at incredible distances, or to count sand, or seed, or any sort of minute objects.

-Editions of the original Latin text may be found in: Die Philosophischen Werke des Robert Grosseteste, Bischofs von Lincoln (Münster i.
-W., Aschendorff, 1912.), p.
-75.

 Grosseteste is now believed to have had a very modern understanding of light and colour, which is shown by his scientific treatises De Luce (On Light) and De Colore (On Colour).
 De Luce explores the nature of light, matter, and the cosmos.
-He argued that light is an infinitely small particle which was the first form of everything within the universe that multiplied itself indefinitely that resulted in a finite magnitude which was physical matter.
+He argued that light is an infinitely small particle which was the first form of everything within the universe that multiplied itself indefinitely, resulting in a finite magnitude which was physical matter.
 Grosseteste described the birth of the Universe in an explosion and the crystallisation of light into matter to form stars and planets in a set of nested spheres around Earth.
-He also came to the conclusion that, as light dragged the matter of the universe outward and expanded the universe, the density must decrease as the radius increases.
-Thus, invoking a conservation law centuries before conservation laws became fundamental in modern science.
+He also came to the conclusion that, as light dragged the matter of the universe outward and expanded the universe, the density must decrease as the radius increases—thus invoking a conservation law centuries before conservation laws became fundamental in modern science.
 De Luce is the first attempt to describe the heavens and Earth using a single set of physical laws, four centuries before Isaac Newton proposed gravity and seven centuries before the Big Bang theory.
-In his treatise, De Colore, Robert Grosseteste had defined colour as light incorporated in a diaphanous material.
-Meaning that colour is associated with the interaction of light and materials and that it is a product of variations in the qualities of both the light and the medium.
-De Colore was Grosseteste's replacement of Aristotle's linear colour arrangement between black and white to a three dimensional one based on the aforementioned aspects with 7 different directions of colour from white to black with infinite variations in intensity.
+In De Colore, Grosseteste defined colour as light incorporated in a diaphanous material—meaning that colour is associated with the interaction of light and materials and that it is a product of variations in the qualities of both the light and the medium.
+De Colore was Grosseteste's replacement for Aristotle's linear colour arrangement between black and white with a three-dimensional arrangement based on the aforementioned aspects with seven different directions of colour from white to black with infinite variations in intensity.

 The 'Ordered Universe' collaboration of scientists and historians at Durham University studying medieval science regard him as a key figure in showing that pre-Renaissance science was far more advanced than previously thought.

-Supposed errors in his account have been found to be based on corrupt late copies of his essay on the nature of light, written in about 1225 (De Luce).
-In 2014 Grosseteste's 1225 treatise De Luce was translated from Latin and interpreted by an interdisciplinary project led by Durham University, that included Latinists, philologists, medieval historians, physicists and cosmologists.
+Supposed errors in Grosseteste's account have been found to be based on corrupt late copies of De Luce.
+In 2014, De Luce was translated from Latin and interpreted by an interdisciplinary project led by Durham University, that included Latinists, philologists, medieval historians, physicists and cosmologists.